-We didn’t acheive all our criteria, but in 2019, we purchased the Canon PowerShot G5X Digital Camera.
-This lightweight, compact digital camera is absolutely ideal for travel bloggers who, like us, travel full-time, but aren’t seasoned photograpers.
+We didn’t find a solution that met all our needs (there never is) but found the Canon PowerShot G5X was the best compromise.
+This lightweight, compact digital camera is ideal for travel bloggers who, like us, aren’t seasoned photographers.

 While many bloggers use the more advanced (and equally expensive) Adobe Photoshop, we prefer the graphic editor PaintShop Pro from Corel Corporation.
 PaintShop Pro has continued to improve over the years since it was originally created by JASC.
 We have regularly upgraded to the latest version when we saw the value.
 We now use PaintShop Pro 2020 Ultimate.